tualo/crossmon-server/README.md

     npm install crossmon-server -g

-To start with a sample configuration gattering the cpu usage of the current machine you can use the setup script.
+To start with a sample configuration gattering the cpu usage of the current machine you can use the simple setup script:

     crossmon-server simplesetup

+To configure the hole service including the allowed collecting machines (clients), you can run:

+    crossmon-server setup

 Running
 =======